Cultural Awareness in the Workplace: Employer Guide

 Fundamentally, assignees must be open-minded and positive about the challenge- it will be a conscious effort, but it will be personally and professionally rewarding and critical to being able to do their job well.

-Cultural awareness training should form part of a pre-assignment development programme that equips the employee for the challenges ahead and ensures cultural skills match technical capabilities.
+Cultural awareness training should also form part of a pre-assignment development programme that equips the employee for the challenges ahead and ensures cultural skills match technical capabilities.

 Effective training should deliver information about the host country, its culture, behavioural styles and provide advice on cross-cultural communication skills.